 The Brite Lite employee recognition program was launched in 2002, and highlights five employees who have gone above and beyond their everyday duties to make the patients and families with whom they come into contact feel safe, important, and well cared for.

-Brite Lites are selected as those who best exemplify “the four Cs” at Hasbro Children’s Hospital: caring, communication, cooperation and competence.
+Brite Lites are selected as those who best exemplify Lifespan's C.A.R.E values at Hasbro Children’s Hospital: Compassion, Accountability, Respect and Excellence.

 Congratulations to Our 2020 Brite Lites

 Patients and their families salute Hasbro Children's Hospital's 2020 Brite Lites.

 "For perspective, when we visited the only clinic in the world for our disease, the expert doctor there said that Henry is doing better than any other child with his mutation."

 "Bob Bissitt will remain the Stewart Family's face of Hasbro Children's Hospital.
 We will look back at our time spent in a children's hospital, 2000 miles from home, in the middle of a pandemic with warmth and fondness."

 Lee Polikoff, MD, Pediatric Intensivist, Division of Pediatric Critical Care

 Compassion: We had a very challenging hospital stay before going into the PICU, and once we got into the PICU made an immediate connection with Dr. Polikoff.
 He listened to our story, and not just listened but understood the challenges we had and reassured us he would do everything he could to turn things around for us.